icecube/dnn_reco/docs/source/pages/getting_started/02_train_model.rst

 .. code-block:: bash

-    # Define the directory, where we will store the configuration file
+    # Define the directory, where we will store the training configuration file
-    export CONFIG_DIR=$DNN_HOME/configs
+    export CONFIG_DIR=$DNN_HOME/configs/training

     # create the configuration directory
     mkdir --parents $CONFIG_DIR